top of page

 What Did You Learn Today? by Tina Singer Ames

-Written by a person with ALS, WDYLT? gently explains ALS to younger children by following the progression of the disease, as it affects an elementary school teacher, Mrs. Meyer.
+Written by a person with ALS, "WDYLT?" gently explains ALS to younger children by following the progression of the disease, as it affects an elementary school teacher, Mrs. Meyer.
 Purchase the book.

 The Stars that Shine by Jodi O'Donnell-Ames